buildbot/buildbot/master/docs/tutorial/tour.rst

   buildbot try --connect=pb --master=127.0.0.1:5555 --username=sampleuser --passwd=samplepass --vc=git

-This will do "git diff" for you and send the resulting patch to the server for build and test against the latest sources from git.
+This will do "git diff" for you and send the resulting patch to the server for build and test against the latest sources from Git.

 Now go back to the `waterfall <http://localhost:8010/waterfall>`_ page, click on the runtests link, and scroll down.
 You should see that